 derrickriches.com

-Pulled pork is a classic American BBQ dish cooked low and slow over charcoal or wood.
-It is a staple of backyard BBQs, tailgating events, and Sunday dinners.
-In this recipe guide, we start with an injection marinade, followed by a good dose of seasonings to form a beautiful bark on the surface of the roast.
+Smoked Pulled pork is a classic American BBQ dish cooked low and slow over charcoal, hardwood, or in a pellet smoker.
+It is a staple of backyard BBQs, tailgating events, and weekend meals.
+In this recipe guide, you will learn the ins and outs of smoking pork shoulder, starting with an injection marinade and then adding a generous dose of seasonings to create a beautiful bark on the roast’s surface.
 Plan on a cooking time of 7-10 hours or more for a 6-8 pound pork roast.
 And remember that time is just an estimate; the best guide is the internal temperature of the meat.

 Why use a pellet grill for smoked pulled pork?